 For example, when I build out my scatter plot to compare paid conversions to organic rankings, I’ll be pulling the keyword column from my bridge table.

 We’re done!
 We’ve created a relationship between our paid search terms and organic keywords.
-Now we can analyze which search terms are converting and start to dig into how we’re ranking for the related organic keyword, then find opportunities to optimize or create new content.
+Now we can analyze which terms are converting and start to dig into how we’re ranking for the related organic keyword, then find opportunities to optimize/create content.